 The Institute of Political Science covers the following subject areas:

-The Political System of the Federal Republic of Germany/European Politics subject area researches into and teaches about parties and systems as well as the emergence and development of political institutions.
+Research and teaching in this field focus in political systems, institutions and parties.
 Within the scope of the Jean Monnet Chair, special attention is given to matters pertaining to Europe.
 The strategic behaviour of collective key players within certain institutional configurations, the transformation of political systems and the relationship between the EU and national processes in the member states are all examined by looking at one central question – the causal interdependence of institutions, key players and context.
 Empirical focus areas cover the political system in Germany and the federal states – including Saxony – in due consideration of German Unity, Europe and, in particular, East and East Central European countries.
 The subject area also brings together expertise on parties and federalism.
 Single-case studies, monochronic and diachronic comparison and activity analyses are methodically conducted which, depending on the matter at hand, are supported by document analyses, individual and group interviews, quantitative analyses and participant observation.

 The study programme for teachers is the responsibility of all the departments that make up the Institute of Political Science.
 However, specific requirements apply to the Teaching Methodology subject area which emerge from the interface between the scientific discipline and educational theory.
 Here, students are taught the basic principles of social studies didactics on the one hand and are encouraged to reflect on the content and function of political education and on the relationship between school and society (e.g. using advanced approaches of contemporary political theory) on the other.